Best Doorbell Cameras for Low Lighting 2025

 Cost

 It’s not a testable feature, but cost was also in the back of our minds when we made our selections.
 We were looking for affordable doorbell cameras, which meant anywhere from $150 to $180.
-The considerably pricier Ring Pro 2 ($230) and the bargain-basement Wyze Video Doorbell ($35 with the chime) were the outliers.
-The Ring Pro 2’s price was definitely a consideration.
+The considerably pricier Ring Wired Pro ($230) and the bargain-basement Wyze Video Doorbell ($35 with the chime) were the outliers.
+The Ring Wired Pro’s price was definitely a consideration.
 Although close in video quality to the Lorex, the Ring’s much heftier price tag earned it a lower spot on our list.

 Cloud Plans

 Our final two considerations were cloud plans and smart-home integration.
-Our favorite nighttime video doorbell, the Lorex, doesn’t lock you into a subscription plan to use its key features.
+Some of our favorite nighttime video doorbells, such as Lorex, don’t lock you into a subscription plan to use its key features.
 Most of the other doorbells we tested do.
 We’ve let you know which brands they are and how much you should expect to pay each month.

 Smart-Home Integration